 The Victims Fund provides grants and contributions to support projects and activities that encourage the development of new approaches, promote access to justice, improve the capacity of service providers, foster the establishment of referral networks, and/or increase awareness of services available to victims of crime and their families.
-The Fund does not provide criminal injuries compensation for victims of crime.

 Who is eligible?

 Funding is available for non-governmental organizations who wish to create or enhance a child advocacy centre.
 This funding cannot be provided to individuals.
 Certain funding streams are only open to existing CACs.

 There are four main priorities for this funding:

 - To support the development of new child advocacy centres;

 - To support new child advocacy centres that are currently under development or in the early phases of implementation;